 It can be hard to find good-quality, engaging videos to use in class or for students to watch on their own.
-There are a ton of “Learning English” videos out there on YouTube, but most of them are simply explanations about grammar points or lists of things to know (e.g., “Learn 10 English idioms about food!”).
-It’s hard to find videos that give students comprehensible input in English instead of just talking about the language.
+There are a ton of videos aimed at English learners on YouTube, but most of them are simply explanations about grammar points or lists of things to know (“Learn 10 English idioms about food!”).
+It’s hard to find videos that give students real exposure to the English language (i.e., comprehensible input) instead of just telling students facts about the language.

 It’s especially hard for teachers of low-level learners.
 Unfortunately, I don’t know of many good-quality videos out there for beginners.
 There are some websites that claim to have videos for beginners, but I haven’t found any that I would highly recommend.
 Therefore, most of the websites I will recommend in this post are mostly intended for English learners at the intermediate level and higher.
 That being said, there are some modifications you can make if you need to try to make the videos a little easier for your students.
 Some ideas:

 - Turn on the subtitles for the video so students can read along while they listen.
 This can help students understand more, and, as an added bonus, they are also developing their literacy skills.

 - Slow down the audio.
 You can do this on any YouTube video by clicking the “Settings” button (it looks like a little wheel) at the bottom of the video and changing the speed.
 I usually change it to .75x.
 I also recently discovered that you can slow down audio in most video applications, too, such as Windows Media Player and VLC Media Player.
 This trick can often help a lot in making videos more comprehensible!

 - Pause frequently to narrate what’s happening in the video.
 This is similar to the idea of MovieTalk, where the audio of the video doesn’t really matter, and the teacher simply narrates what’s going on.
 The teacher provides all the input.
 Depending on the level of your students, you might not need to narrate everything in the video, but you could still pause the video frequently to summarize important parts.